cgarciae/treex/README.md

 # Treex

-_A simple pure PyTree Module system for JAX_
+_A Pytree-based Module system for JAX_

-* **Intuitive and straightforward**: Modules are simple Python objects that respect Object-Oriented semantics and should make PyTorch users feel at home, with no need for separate dictionary structures or complex `apply` methods.
+* **Intuitive**: Modules are simple Python objects that respect Object-Oriented semantics and should make PyTorch users feel at home, with no need for separate dictionary structures or complex `apply` methods.
-* **PyTree-based**:  Modules are registered as JAX PyTrees, enabling their use with any JAX function.
-No need for particular versions of `jit`, `grad`, `vmap`, etc.
+* **Pytree-based**:  Modules are registered as JAX PyTrees, enabling their use with any JAX function.
+No need for specialized versions of `jit`, `grad`, `vmap`, etc.
-* **Expressive**: By using type annotations you can tell Treex what the different parts of your module do, this leads to a very powerful state management solution.
+* **Expressive**: In Treex you use type annotations to define what the different parts of your module represent (submodules, parameters, batch statistics, etc), this leads to a very flexible and powerful state management solution.
-* **Does not reinvent the wheel**: Writing high-quality, battle-tested code for common layers is complex.
-Currently, Modules in `treex.nn` are wrappers over their **Flax** counterparts.
-They keep the identical signatures, enabling Flax users to feel at home but still grant them the simple Pytorch-like behavior Treex brings.
+* **Flax-based Implementations**: Writing high-quality, battle-tested code for common layers is hard.
+For this reason Modules in `treex.nn` are wrappers over their Flax counterparts.
+We keep identical signatures, enabling Flax users to feel at home but still benefiting from the simpler Pytorch-like experience Treex brings.

 ## Why Treex?
 Despite all JAX benefits, current Module systems are not intuitive to new users and add additional complexity not present in frameworks like PyTorch or Keras.
-Treex takes inspiration from S4TF and delivers an intuitive experience using JAX PyTree infrastructure.
+Treex takes inspiration from S4TF and delivers an intuitive experience using JAX Pytree infrastructure.

 <details>
 <summary>Current Alternative's Drawbacks and Solutions</summary>